Destinations Covered: Chennai – Bangalore – Hasan – Mysore – Coonoor – Munnar – Thekkady – Kumarakom – Cochin

-Enjoy a full day tour around Kochi today starting with a visit to St. Francis Church, Our next stop is the Santa Cruz Basilica and from here we view the unique cantilevered Chinese fishing nets.
+Enjoy a full day tour around Kochi today starting with a visit to St. Francis Church.
+Our next stop is the Santa Cruz Basilica and from here we will view the unique cantilevered Chinese fishing nets.
 Continuing our tour of the city, we visit the Jewish synagogue This evening we enjoy a Kathakali dance performance, a story with characters divided into the noble, wicked and grotesque wearing extravagant costumes.
-Kathakali is renowned for its elaborate and decorative make – up and costumes, detailed gestures and extremely defined body movements that are performed in tune to percussion and music.
+Kathakali is renown for its elaborate and decorative make – up and costumes, detail gestures and extremely define body movements that are performe in tune to percussion and music.

 Day 16: Cochin (Departure)

 check-out from hotel and transfer to the airport to board our overnight flight home.

 Accommodation on twin/double sharing at the hotels mentioned above or similar.

 01 Nights’ accommodation on AC Houseboats

 Accommodation will be on CP (Room + breakfast ) basis except in Alleppey on Full Board